 Step 6: Analyze Risks

 Aside from offering yourself performance-based incentives, use additional measures for motivation.
 Analyze the potential risks if you do not adhere to your budget.
-Include failure to make payments, missing payroll, and debt-to-profit ratio.
+Including failure to make payments, missing payroll, and debt-to-profit ratio.
 Remaining mindful of the possible risks connected to failing to follow your budget is a motivating factor to help you stay on track.

 Step 7: Plan for Major Purchases